-Students from the conference are involved on- and off-campus in many edifying ways, but we specifically recognize students who studied and served through GC's Global Education program.
-Caroline Robling-Griest from Chicago Community Mennonite Church is spending the semester studying and serving in the U.S and Indonesia.
-Carissa Mast from Faith Mennonite Church (Goshen, IN) and Sophia Smucker and Jackson Steinmetz from Grace Mennonite Church (Pandora, OH) are studying and serving in Ecuador.
+Students from the conference are involved on- and off-campus in many edifying ways, but we specifically recognize students who have studied and served through GC's Global Education program.
+Luisa Dutchersmith from Faith Mennonite (Goshen) is spending the semester studying and serving in Ecuador.
+Annalise Nisly from Grace Mennonite Church (Pandora, OH) is studying and serving in Tanzania.